United Airlines: United Polaris

-Transcontinental

-United premium transcontinental service is offered on transcontinental flights between Newark and Los Angeles or San Francisco and between Boston and San Francisco.
-Previously branded as p.s. (short for "Premium Service") when initially launched in 2004, through 2017, these flights utilize primarily Boeing 757-200s, with 180-degrees-flat Polaris seats.
-The premium cabin also features international-style catering, while all seats have access to inflight wi-fi, on-demand entertainment, and power outlets.
-Business-class passengers also have access to the United Club at Newark, Boston, Los Angeles, and San Francisco.

-All premium transcontinental flights were moved from New York JFK to Newark Liberty Airport on October 25, 2015.

-These routes are not eligible for Complimentary Premier upgrades, although MileagePlus members can upgrade using PlusPoints or MileagePlus Upgrade Awards.

-United First
+United First and United Business

-United First is offered on all domestically configured aircraft.
-When such aircraft are used on international services such as services to Mexico, Central America and the Caribbean (excluding Puerto Rico) destinations, this cabin is branded as United Business.
-United First seats on narrowbody aircraft have a 38 in seat pitch, while re-configured domestic Boeing 777-200s feature fully-flat-bed seats that alternate facing forward and backwards, similar to the Polaris seats used on the Boeing 757-200s.
-Passengers receive priority boarding and baggage handling, pre-departure beverages, complimentary meals and separate check-in desks.
+United First is the highest class of service on domestically configured aircraft.
+When such aircraft are used on international services this cabin is branded as United Business.
+Seats on narrowbody aircraft have a 38 in seat pitch, while domestically configured Boeing 777-200ERs feature fully-flat-bed seats that alternate facing forward and backwards in 2-4-2 configuration.
+Passengers receive priority boarding and baggage handling, free alcoholic beverages, complimentary meals on longer flights and may use separate check-in desks.

-In 2015, United released its new domestic first-class seat design.
+In 2015, United introduced its new domestic first-class seat design.
 The new leather seats feature cradling headrests, granite cocktail tables, and a tablet stand.
-These seats debuted on Airbus A319 and Airbus A320 aircraft, and were eventually rolled out on all domestic aircraft.
+These seats debuted on Airbus A320 family aircraft and were eventually rolled out on all domestic aircraft.

-In 2019, it was announced that United was increasing first and business class seats "by 1,600" across all their aircraft in their fleet, to include the Bombardier CRJ550 for which United is the launch customer of.
+In 2019, it was announced that United was increasing first and business class seats "by 1,600" across all their aircraft in their fleet, in part by introducing the Bombardier CRJ550, a premium-heavy 50-seat regional jet, for which United is the launch customer.

+In 2021, United unveiled its new interiors for narrowbody aircraft, which debuted on its A321neos in 2023.

+United

+Premium Plus is United's international premium economy product.
+Premium Plus seats can be found on all internationally configured widebody aircraft, with a 2-2-2 seat configuration on Boeing 767s, 2-3-2 on 787s, and 2-4-2 on 777s.
+Premium Plus is also available on premium transcontinental and selected Hawaii flights operated with internationally configured widebody aircraft.

+In May 2025, United announced a new Premium Plus product for premium-configured Boeing 787-9s.
+These seats will feature privacy dividers and a built in reading light.

+Compared to United Economy or Economy Plus, Premium Plus offers more comfort and amenities.
+Premium Plus recliner seats are wider, have more legroom, and are equipped with leg rests and footrests.
+Upgraded dining is served on china dinnerware with free alcoholic beverages.
+Passengers are provided with a more luxurious blanket and pillow, along with an amenity kit (on international flights).
+The first aircraft with these seats were flying in mid-2018, and the full service launched in 2019.
+During the interim period, these seats were sold as part of Economy Plus.